Plas yn ial, Llandegla

 Kitchen, with dining table - fully equipped to ensure ease of catering, including a dishwasher, microwave, electric cooker, fridge with freezer compartment, (small chest freezer in hall), automatic washing machine/dryer, ironing facilities, cafetiere and toaster, etc. Tea towels and dishcloths are supplied.

-Sitting room - Free-standing oil stove, Colour Satellite TV (freesat) with DVD player and a selection of DVDs.
+Sitting room - Free-standing oil stove, Colour Satellite TV (freesat) with Samsung Internet TV (Netflix subscription included).
 Two double sofas. iPod docking station.
 DAB radio.

 Bathroom: Double ended bath (taps in the middle) chrome mixer power shower over bath.
 Wash hand basin and WC.
 Please note that personal towels are supplied.